 Investors should consider trading on stocks of Facebook and the Nasdaq index as the company is taking huge steps and this could impact its shares.

-Asian indices such as the Shanghai Composite, Hang Seng index, Hang Seng F-AUG17 are available for trade on the Classic Binary Options.
+Asian indices such as the Shanghai Composite, Hang Seng index, Hang Seng F-AUG17 are available for trade on the Classic Digital Options.

 In regards to events due today, consider trading on assets such as the EUR/GBP, GBP/USD, EUR/USD and FTSE 100 index.